jayant1628/Briefking_J/README.md

  - *Speech_to_Text.py*: Converts speech to text
  - *BriefKing.jpeg* : Logo of BriefKing
  - *Jayant_BriefKing.pdf* : Contains the documentation and notes.
+ - *smallvideoconverted.wav* : Another audio file used for testing models.